SURROGACY REQUIREMENTS

 Requirements by State

-Our surrogate criteria also involves living in a U.S. state that is friendly to surrogacy.
-Although state laws may have a lot of similarities, some states simplify the process more than others.
-For example, some states allow legal representatives to start establishing parental rights for the intended parents prior to the end of the pregnancy, while other states require this paperwork to start after the birth.
-Some states set limits on the intended parents, as well.
+Our surrogate criteria involve living in the U.S. in a surrogacy-friendly state.
+While state laws share many similarities, some states simplify the surrogacy process more than others.
+For example, some states allow legal representatives to establish parental rights for the intended parents before the end of the pregnancy.
+In contrast, other states require this paperwork to be initiated after the birth of the child.
+Some states also set limits on the intended parents.